freddy311082/magaya-cpp-exam/README.md

 - Order: Number, Date, Customer, Shipping Address, Payment Type (Cash, Credit Card, Check, Other), List of products with quantities/prices and Total Value.

 ## The business logic:
+- Customer’s phone number must be unique.
-- Customer’s Phone as well as customer's email must be unique.
+- Customer's email must be unique.
 - Product’s SKU must be unique.
 - Order’s Number must be unique.
 - An order can contain multiple products.
 It has to have at least one product.